ansonzchoi/COGS-108-Kendata/README.md

-# README: Analysis of Demographic Variables and Kendo Participation
+# Analysis of Demographic Variables and Kendo Participation

 ## Project Overview